 - Share this Story:

-Allison was an active 33-year-old professional and world traveler who developed secondary complications from flu, which resulted in the amputation of her left leg above the knee.
+Allison’s flu illness resulted in the amputation of her left leg above the knee.

 At 33 years old, Allison was the picture of health.
 She was an active professional with a passion for international travel.
 In 2013, Allison had traveled to Europe, South Africa, Brazil, Australia, and the South Pacific.
 Just one year later, Allison’s life was drastically changed by influenza.